-Versatile movement tasks and ball games will teach children the basic techniques, which can be improved through short matches and small games that quickly lead
+Versatile movement tasks and ball games will teach children the basic techniques, which can be improved through short matches and small games that quickly lead to experiences of success and motivate the children to continue their training.

 Children in this age focus on the coach and can be easily influenced by his behavior.